 In this video and article, we are going to talk about what controls large or small mechanical processes like an assembly line.
 That device is called an electrical control panel.

+But what is an electrical control panel, exactly?
 Think of an electrical control panel like the human body.
 Inside our bodies, we have vital organs that control and monitor our surroundings.

 Similarly, an electrical control panel is a metal box which contains important electrical devices that control and monitor a mechanical process electrically.